How does this medication work? What will it do for me?

-Each white, oval, biconvex, film-coated tablet, debossed with "75" on one side contains irbesartan 75 mg.
+Each white, oval, biconvex, film-coated tablet, debossed with "75" on one side contains 75 mg of irbesartan.
 Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, hypromellose, lactose monohydrate, hydroxypropylcellulose, magnesium stearate, polyethylene glycol, silica colloidal anhydrous, talc, and titanium dioxide.

-Each white, oval, biconvex, film-coated tablet, debossed with "150" on one side contains irbesartan 150 mg.
+Each white, oval, biconvex, film-coated tablet, debossed with "150" on one side and a score line on the other side, contains 150 mg of irbesartan.
 Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, hypromellose, lactose monohydrate, hydroxypropylcellulose, magnesium stearate, polyethylene glycol, silica colloidal anhydrous, talc, and titanium dioxide.

-Each white, oval, biconvex, film-coated tablet, debossed with "300" on one side contains irbesartan 300 mg.
+Each white, oval, biconvex, film-coated tablet, debossed with "300" on one side and a score line on the other side, contains 300 mg of irbesartan.
 Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, hypromellose, lactose monohydrate, hydroxypropylcellulose, magnesium stearate, polyethylene glycol, silica colloidal anhydrous, talc, and titanium dioxide.